 - When a robot loads the site (like a Google or Bing search bot), that’s a visit, but if one robot scans 100 pages quickly, that’s one visit.
 (You might disagree that a robot is a “visit,” but consider that from a hosting perspective, we still had to process and serve all those pages just like it was a human being, so from a cost or scaling perspective, bots count the same as humans.)

 - If a robot scans 20,000 pages over the course of a month, that’s not just one visit.
 It shouldn’t be 20,000 visits, but neither should it be 1.
 Something in the range of 100-1,000 visits is acceptable.
+This is because the same robot can come from different IP addresses.

 - There are additional cases too where the “right thing to do” is less clear.
 For example, take the case of a “quick bounce.”
 Suppose a human clicks a link to the site, then before the site has a chance to load the human clicks “back.”
 Does that count as a visit?
 Our servers still had to render and attempt to return the page, so in that sense “yes.”
 But a human didn’t see the site and Google Analytics isn’t going to see that hit, so in that sense “no.” Because we need the notion of a “visit” to correspond to “the amount of computing resources required to serve traffic,” we round off in favor of saying “yes.”